Are we properly equipping the Saints?

 Equipping the Saints…

 - Reenforced what I’m seeing in the church: The failure or weakness of church leaders to fully equip and prepare the body of Christ for their work of service in the marketplace (The marketplace is one part of the Reclaim the 7 Mountains focus, education, government, media, arts and entertainment, family, and religion are the other six.
-It’s about being the light in ANY are of the secular world).
+It’s about being the light in ANY area of the secular world, no matter our current assignment).

 The root word is καταρτίζω katartizō and means, “to complete thoroughly, i.e. repair (literally or figuratively) or adjust:—fit, frame, mend, (make) perfect(-ly join together), prepare, restore.”